Healthcare

 Registered Nurse Salary Overview

-The Registered Nurse is a sought-after profession in the United States with a median annual salary of $86,070.
-Compensation typically ranges from $50,800 for entry-level positions to $129,400 for experienced professionals in high-demand markets.
+The Registered Nurse is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $86,070, compensation for this position ranges from $50,800 at the entry level to $129,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Registered Nurse in the US earns between $50,800 and $129,400 per year, with a median of $86,070.